-October 16, 2018
+October 16, 2018, with PAP

 On October 16, 2018, the Food and Drug Administration approved talazoparib (TALZENNA, Pfizer Inc.), a poly (ADP-ribose) polymerase (PARP) inhibitor, for patients with deleterious or suspected deleterious germline BRCA-mutated (gBRCAm), HER2‑negative locally advanced or metastatic breast cancer.
 Patients must be selected for therapy based on an FDA-approved companion diagnostic for talazoparib.